mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

   **Note:** This code should be located *before* the line `await ctx.paperList.addPaper(paper);` in the `issue` function.

-5. Once again, paste the three-line block into the functions beginning with `async buy` and `async redeem`, as you did above.
-Paste the code block near the end of *each* of those functions and *before* the following line shown in each function:
+5. Once again, paste the three-line block (ie above), into the functions beginning with `async buy` and `async redeem`, as you did above in '`async issue`.
+Paste the code block near the end of *each* of those two functions and *before* the line shown below, in each function:

   ```
   await ctx.paperList.updatePaper(paper);
   ```

-6. In the `async buy` function only, at around line 120 in the code (specifically, the line with comment `// Check paper is not already REDEEMED`), *add* this single line of code *below* the line `paper.setOwner(newOwner);` but *inside* the `isTrading()` code branch:
+6. In the `async buy` function **only**, at around line 116 in the code (specifically, the line with comment `// Check paper is not already REDEEMED`), *add* this single line of code *below* the line `paper.setOwner(newOwner);` but *inside* the `isTrading()` code `if ...then` branch:

   ```
   paper.setPrice(price);
   ```

-7. Add the following code block, which contains three functions (two of which are query transaction functions you will invoke) - add directly *after* the *closing* curly bracket of the `redeem` transaction function, but *before* the last *closing* bracket in the file papercontract.js (the one immediately before the `module.exports` declaration).
-These two main query functions call "internal" or "worker" query functions/iterators in the file `query.js`, and the `idGen` function below gets identity information used for reporting:
+7. Add the following code block, directly *after* the *closing* curly bracket of the `redeem` transaction function, but *before* the last *closing* bracket in the file papercontract.js (the one immediately before the `module.exports` declaration).
+The code contains three functions (two of which are query transaction functions you will invoke).
+The two query functions call "internal" or "worker" query functions/iterators in the file `query.js` that you'll add shortly, and the `idGen` function below gets identity information used for reporting:

   ```
       /**